De Montfort University Graduate Diploma in Law

 - Self study project on another area of law – written project; no exam

 The course is especially designed with the working professional in mind.
-The induction day will be held on a Saturday in September (date to be confirmed), and the four subsequent study weekends run from Saturday morning to Sunday afternoon.
+The induction day will be held on Sunday 6 September 2020, and the subsequent study weekends run from Saturday morning to Sunday afternoon.
 The study weekends for Year One are on: